 - A debriefing form or script if you will be using deception (most common in psychology and marketing studies)

-- Your consent form or script, built using one of the templates on the consent forms page
+- Your consent form or script, built using one of the templates below

 - Your interview questions, survey instrument, experiment process, or other materials showing clearly what the participant will encounter and what they will do